paytrail/documentation/content/legacy/rest-interface/payment-creation.md

 - `price` (decimal number[10], optional) \
   Payment total.
 Send either exact payment data (`orderDetails`) or the payment total to the service.
 If you send only the payment total price, (_Collector_) invoice and instalment payment method is not available and order details cannot be shown in the Merchant's Panel.
 We recommend using `orderDetails` record whenever it is possible.
 The value of price must be greater or equal than `0.65`.

-  {{% notice note %}} If you need to receive transactions tat are less than 0,65€, please contact our customer service <https://paytrail.com/en/contact>. {{% /notice %}}
+  {{% notice note %}} If you need to receive transactions that are less than 0,65€, please contact our customer service <https://paytrail.com/en/contact>. {{% /notice %}}

 - `urlSet` (required)